vuminhtue/SMU_R_Basic/README.md

-# Programming with Python: Basic
+# Programming with R: Basic

-This is the workshop I conduct at Southern Methodist University to introduce basic python course
+This is the material for Southern Methodist University's student, to learn the Introductory R programming language

 This repository generates the corresponding course website based on the original templates from [The Carpentries](https://carpentries.org/).